ValentinFunk/Pointshop2-Docs/installation.rst

 Installing Workshop Content to the Server
 -----------------------------------------
-Installing the workshop content is **required to use the airdrops addon**.
-You can skip this step if you do not use airdrops.

-You need to add the `Content Addon <http://steamcommunity.com/sharedfiles/filedetails/?id=439856500>`_ to you server's workshop collection airdrops to work.
+You need to add the `Content Addon <http://steamcommunity.com/sharedfiles/filedetails/?id=439856500>`_ to you server's workshop collection for PS2 to work.

 If you have not set up a server workshop collection, follow these steps: